jdedji/AWS_Projects/Terraform_Automation.md

         }
         }

-We are creating 2 subnets, therefore declaring 2 resource blocks – one for each of the subnets.
+I will be creating 2 subnets, therefore declaring 2 resource blocks – one for each of the subnets.

-To execute the command and see results, run the following command:
+To execute the command and see results, I run the following command:

         Run terraform plan